logicmoo/logicmoo_workspace/packs_sys/logicmoo_utils/README.md

 ## Not _obligated_ to maintain a git fork just to contribute

-( Please ask to be added to TeamSPoon and Contribute directly ! )
+( Please ask to be added to logicmoo and Contribute directly ! )

 I really dislike having tons of forks that are several commits behind the main git repo.